EasifyDev/easify-wc-plugin-v4.x/readme.txt

 * Initial release for Easify V4.x.

 == Upgrade Notice ==
-= 4.32 =
+= 4.33 =
-* Fixed issue where order with WooCommerce product without a SKU value not being sent to Easify Server.
+* Added 'General' config tab to allow configuration of web server instance id to improve handling of records sent to
+* Easify Server when connecting multiple websites to a single Easify Server.